foonerd/volumio-plymouth-adaptive/README.md

 **Solution**: Pre-rotates images for all orientations (0, 90, 180, 270 degrees) and dynamically loads the correct set based on the `plymouth=` kernel parameter.

 **Features**:
-- Dynamic rotation detection from kernel command line
+- Runtime rotation detection (no initramfs rebuild required)
 - Pre-rotated image sequences for all orientations
-- No initramfs rebuild required for display changes
+- Works with Volumio OTA updates
 - Preserves all volumio-player theme features
 - Debug overlay with rotation information
 - Supports both micro (6 frame) and progress (90 frame) sequences
+- Init-premount and systemd service for boot/shutdown detection

 **Status**: Complete, tested on Raspberry Pi 5 with Waveshare 11.9" LCD